Near Horse Cave in Barren County, Kentucky — The American South (East South Central)

 2. John Hunt Morgan (1825-1864).
 One of the leading Confederate raiders, John Hunt Morgan found it difficult to comply with the constraints placed upon his activities by his superiors.
 Born in Alabama, he had served in the Mexican War as a first lieutenant with the 1st Kentucky.
 (Submitted on November 27, 2014, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 27, 2014, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 448 times since then and 2 times this year.
+It was originally submitted on November 27, 2014, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 550 times since then and 29 times this year.
 Photos: 1, 2, 3, 4. submitted on November 27, 2014, by Cosmos Mariner of Cape Canaveral, Florida. • Bernard Fisher was the editor who published this page.